jonathanandrewsuk/cradl/docs/roadmap.md

     * How should the functionality be grouped? e.g. Should KYC and Users be contained in a single endpoint?
     * What are other endpoints to consider in the future?
 Lending etc
 * Create architecture plan and micro-service template
-* Create starting assumption for object shapes (User, KYC etc) and associated tests
+* Create plans for object shapes (User, KYC etc) and associated tests

 ### Users & KYC